 The drainage mills of the Broads represent a unique survival.
 Collectively they are the largest concentration of wind powered pumps in the country and as a group are surpassed only by those of the Netherlands.

 Wind powered drainage was not commonplace here until the eighteenth century, most documentary evidence points to the 1760’s as the decade when many private marshland owners, or groups of owners, established drainage agreements to set up mills and they became widespread across the Halvergate marshes and the main rivers.

-These mills were primarily used during the winter months to drain excess water off the marshes which extended the length of the grazing season and improved the quality of the grassland.
+These mills were primarily used during the winter months to drain excess water off the marshes.
+Extending the length of the grazing season and improving the quality of the grassland.
 Drained marshland was considered healthier and land values and rentals increased accordingly.

 What survives are a mixture of the automated mill with fantail and self-regulating ‘patent’ sails and a surprising number that last worked as the manual type, hauled into the wind by their large braced tailpoles and fitted with manually adjustable cloth covered ‘common’ sails.

-The Conservation Area is included in Historic England’s most recent Heritage at Risk Register (published October 2015), reflecting the declining condition of many of these unique and important mills and risk to this special landscape.
+The Conservation Area is included in Historic England’s Heritage at Risk Register, reflecting the declining condition of many of these unique and important mills and the risk to this special landscape.

 Water, Mills and Marshes aims to improve the condition of these mills through teaching and transferring heritage skills to a new generation of crafts people.

 Preventing the decline in heritage skills and restoring these iconic structures will ensure this unique landscape survives for future generations.